Setting up and maintaining a Register of Registrable Controllers (RORC)

 A: There is no fee payable for lodging RORC information with ACRA.

 A: While there are no late filing fees, failure to lodge RORC information with ACRA may lead to prosecution for the offence and the offender can face a fine of up to $5,000 upon conviction.
-Entities that have not filed their RORC information with ACRA are strongly advised to so as soon as possible to avoid enforcement action.
+Entities that have not filed their RORC information with ACRA are strongly advised to do so as soon as possible to avoid enforcement action.

 Q Can I apply for an extension of time if I am unable to lodge RORC information with ACRA within the prescribed timeline?